 Hospices.
 Hospices face a variety of certification and reimbursement issues from governmental payors.
 In addition, the trend towards managed care has created some additional complication for hospices when they deliver services to patients in SNFs.
 Our attorneys are experts in this area and can assist with respect to these issues.

+Personal Care Services.
 Personal Care Services have been part of the long-term care continuum for many years in a number of states, including California.
 With the expansion of Medicaid managed care to cover Managed Long-Term Care Services and Supports (MLTSS), these services are becoming an even more important part of the delivery of long-term care along with a variety of “wrap around” services.
 Our attorneys understand the structures of these programs and how they relate to the overall delivery of services.
 We have represented public authorities involved in the provision of these services and our attorneys have expertise as to the reimbursement and delivery of these services.

 Durable Medical Equipment and Medical Supplies